Linagee-Name-Registrar/lnr-resolver-subgraph/README.md

 # INSTALL THE DEPENDENCIES
 yarn install

-# AUTH AND DEPLOY.
+# AUTH (ON STUDIO OR HOSTED) AND DEPLOY.
 KEY IS IN THEGRAPH PAGE
+graph auth --product subgraph-studio {your_key}
-graph auth --studio {your_key}
+graph auth --product hosted-service {your_key}

 # BUILD THE SUBGRAPH
 graph codegen && graph build